-Heat Recovery Chiller (HRC): A chiller operating in a mode where heat is moved between hot water and chilled water loops within the thermal envelope in buildings requiring simultaneous cooling and heating.
+Heat Recovery Chiller (HRC): A - cCchiller operating in a mode where heat is moved between hot waterHW and chilled waterCHW loops within the thermal envelope in buildings requiring simultaneous cooling and heating.
 Unit provides heating and cooling at the same time.

-Heat Pump Chiller/ Heat Recovery Chiller (HPC+HRC): A chiller that will operate in both heat pump and heat recovery modes for a project.
+Heat Pump Chiller/ Heat Recovery Chiller (HPC+HRC): - cA chiller that will operate in both of the above heat pump and heat recovery modes for a project.